hashicorp/go-tfe/TESTS.md

 1. `GITHUB_POLICY_SET_IDENTIFIER` - GitHub policy set repository identifier in the format `username/repository`.
 Required for running policy set tests.
 1. `GITHUB_REGISTRY_MODULE_IDENTIFIER` - GitHub registry module repository identifier in the format `username/repository`.
 Required for running registry module tests.
 1. `ENABLE_TFE` - Some tests are only applicable to Terraform Enterprise or Terraform Cloud.
 By setting `ENABLE_TFE=1` you will enable enterprise only tests and disable cloud only tests.
 In CI `ENABLE_TFE` is not set so if you are writing enterprise only features you should manually test with `ENABLE_TFE=1` against a Terraform Enterprise instance.
-1. `SKIP_PAID` - Some tests depend on paid only featuers.
-By setting `SKIP_PAID=1`, you will skip those tests that are depend on paid only features.
+1. `SKIP_PAID` - Some tests depend on paid only features.
+By setting `SKIP_PAID=1`, you will skip tests that access paid features.

 You can set your environment variables up however you prefer.
 The following are instructions for setting up environment variables using [envchain](https://github.com/sorah/envchain).
    1. Make sure you have envchain installed.
 [Instructions for this can be found in the envchain README](https://github.com/sorah/envchain#installation).